DHTMLX/docs-suite/docs/combobox/api/combobox_helpmessage_config.md

 # helpMessage

-@short: adds an icon with a question mark next to the Combo input
+@short: Optional.
+Adds an icon with a question mark next to the Combo input

 @signature: {'helpMessage?: string;'}